arborchurch/arbor-web/site/content/serve/worship.md

 weight: 80
 ---

-Whether it's on a Sunday morning or at a campfire on the beach, the Worship Team exists to lead our church into the presence of God through song.
+The Worship Team exists to lead our church into the presence of God through song.
 God grants a multitude of musical talents including singing and the playing of instruments.
 This team is made up of those individuals who have not only been blessed with talent, but a heart for worship as well.
-Auditions for the team happen on a rolling basis.
+Auditions happen on a rolling basis.